top of page

 EMPLOYER PLAN INFORMATION

-Depending on the plan selected by the Sponsoring Employer, the Plan may also have Stop Loss Insurance intended to provide additional reimbursements for the Plan.
+Depending on the plan selected by the Employer Plan Sponsor, the Plan may also have Stop Loss Insurance intended to provide additional reimbursements for the Plan.
 The purchase of a Stop Loss Policy does not guarantee that a Plan will receive any amount of Stop Loss reimbursement.
 To be eligible for Stop Loss Insurance reimbursement, certain criteria must be met.
 Additionally, once a Stop Loss claim is filed with the Stop Loss carrier, the Stop Loss carrier will audit the stop loss filing to determine what amounts, if any, are owed to the Plan pursuant to the Stop Loss policy.

-44. What if an Employer Fails to Fund the Plan Responsibility of Members and Patients?
+41. What if an Employer Fails to Fund the Plan Responsibility of Members and Patients?

 BROKER INFORMATION